Judit Polgár: Child prodigy

-In the January 1989 Elo rating list, at the age of 12, she was rated 2555, which was number 55 in the world and 35 rating points ahead of the Women's World Champion Maia Chiburdanidze.
+In the January 1989 Elo rating list, at the age of 12, she was rated 2555, which was number 55 in the world, the top woman in the world, 35 rating points ahead of the Women's World Champion Maia Chiburdanidze, and 45 points ahead of her sister Susan.
 In the six months since the previous list, she had gained a remarkable 190 rating points.
+The British Chess Magazine declared: "Judit Polgár's recent results make the performances of Fischer and Kasparov at a similar age pale by comparison."

 Judit's quiet and modest demeanour at the board contrasted with the intensity of her playing style.
-David Norwood, British GM, in recalling Judit beating him when he was an established player and she was just a child, described her as "this cute little auburn-haired monster who crushed you."
-British journalist Dominic Lawson wrote about 12-year-old Judit's "killer" eyes and how she would stare at her opponent: "The irises are so grey so dark they are almost indistinguishable from the pupils.
+British GM David Norwood, in recalling Judit beating him when he was an established player and she was just a child, described her as "this cute little auburn-haired monster who crushed you."
+British journalist Dominic Lawson wrote about 12-year-old Judit's "killer" eyes and how she would stare at her opponent: "The irises are so grey, so dark they are almost indistinguishable from the pupils.
 Set against her long red hair, the effect is striking."

-Before age 13, she had broken into the top 100 players in the world and the British Chess Magazine declared: "Judit Polgár's recent results make the performances of Fischer and Kasparov at a similar age pale by comparison."
-British GM Nigel Short called Judit "one of the three or four greatest chess prodigies in history".
+In 1990, British GM Nigel Short called Judit "one of the three or four greatest chess prodigies in history".
 However, Kasparov expressed early doubts: "She has fantastic chess talent, but she is, after all, a woman.
 It all comes down to the imperfections of the feminine psyche.
 No woman can sustain a prolonged battle."
 Later in life, however, after he had lost a rapid game against Polgár himself in 2002, Kasparov revised his opinion: "The Polgárs showed that there are no inherent limitations to their aptitude—an idea that many male players refused to accept until they had unceremoniously been crushed by a twelve-year-old with a ponytail."

 In 1989, Polgár tied with Boris Gelfand for third in the OHRA Open in Amsterdam, earning her first Grandmaster norm.

 By now, numerous books and articles had been written about the Polgár sisters, making them famous even outside of the world of chess.
 In 1989, American President George H. W. Bush and his wife Barbara met with the Polgárs during their visit to Hungary.
 Although not released until 1996, in 1990 a documentary about children playing chess, Chess Kids, featuring Polgár, was filmed.
 The documentary did not include an interview with Polgár as her father required payment.

 In 1990, Judit won the Boys section of the under-14 in the World Youth Chess Festival in Fond du Lac, Wisconsin.
 Also in 1990, Judit and her sisters represented Hungary in the Women's Olympiad, winning the gold medal.
-It was the last women-only tournament in which Judit would ever participate.
+It was the last women-only tournament in which Judit would participate.